0xDani3l/DashPi/index.md

 ### Inspiration

 Smart cars are cool, but I'm a college student that can barely afford fuel.
-For the time being, I'm stuck with my dumb '07 Subaru Impreza, but that doesn't mean I can't try and make it smarter myself!
+For the time being, I'm stuck with my dumb '07 Subaru Impreza, but that doesn't mean I can't try and make it smarter myself.

 ![image](https://user-images.githubusercontent.com/90184008/140699062-ba316c6e-1f03-476c-b22c-79538e367b10.png)